Oath of Office

 Representatives usually take their oath during the first day of a new Congress, when the House organizes itself.
 After the Speaker is elected, the Member with the longest continuous service (the Dean of the House) administers the oath to the Speaker.
 This tradition originated in the British House of Commons, and has been the practice in the U.S. House since at least 1849 (the Oath Act of 1789 did not mandate it).
 The Speaker, in turn, administers the oath to the rest of the Members en masse.
 The Speaker or Speaker Pro Tempore must swear in members who miss the mass swearing-in ceremony on the first day afterward; on rare occasions, the House has authorized other Members or local judges to swear-in absent Representatives.

 The current practice for swearing-in Members is an innovation of Speaker Nicholas Longworth of Ohio, who abandoned the practice of Members taking the oath by state delegations in 1929.
-Longworth altered the practice because he hoped the mass swearing-in would better “comport with the dignity and solemnity” of the ceremony and to avoid a potential attempt to challenge the seating of Oscar De Priest of Illinois, the first African American elected to Congress in the 20th century.
+Longworth altered the practice because he hoped the mass swearing-in would better “comport with the dignity and solemnity” of the ceremony and, according to some historical accounts, to avoid a potential attempt to challenge the seating of Oscar De Priest of Illinois, the first African American elected to Congress in the 20th century.
 While subsequent Speakers went back to the original method, in 1937 Speaker William B. Bankhead chose to return to the en masse swearing-in and this has remained the practice.
 Since the 80th Congress (1947–1949), Members have also been required to sign an oath, which is held by the Clerk of the House.

 For Further Reading